Matt Wallner Player Props: Twins vs. Cardinals

 Matt Wallner At The Plate

-- Wallner is batting .262 with three doubles, five home runs and seven walks.
+- Wallner has three doubles, six home runs and eight walks while hitting .265.

-- Wallner has reached base via a hit in 10 games this season (of 23 played), and had multiple hits in five of those games.
+- Wallner has reached base via a hit in 11 games this year (of 24 played), and had multiple hits in five of those games.

-- In 21.7% of his games this season, Wallner has had at least one RBI.
-He's picked up more than one in 13.0% and driven in three or more of his team's runs in one contest.
+- Wallner has driven in a run in six games this season (25.0%), including four games with more than one RBI (16.7%).
+He has also driven in three or more of his team's runs in two contests.

-- In 11 of 23 games this year, he has scored, including multiple runs once.
+- He has scored at least once 12 times this season (50.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.